ipbc-dev/peertube-theme-bittube-dark-mode/README.md

-# BitTube dark theme
+# BitTube dark theme (no Background)

     Dark theme for BitTube instances in PeerTube.
+The background has been removed  in this version

    # How to install in your PeerTube instance